sorin-silaghi/micronaut-issue-9375/README.md

    - POST /common
    - POST /new

-Cors is enabled in application.yaml as well as API versioning.
+CORS is enabled in application.yaml as well as API versioning.

 Making an OPTIONS request to the `/common` endpoint is successful:
 ```